 3. Increase your home security measures

 Needless to say, the Christmas season is not a good time leave doors unlocked or security alarms turned off.
-If you’re planning to be away for Christmas, check out our insider’s guide to DIY home security.
-You’ll be set up and monitoring your home remotely before you know it.
+Make sure you are set up with a security system you can trust.

 4. Don’t flaunt your Christmas goodies